London Maymester: The British Strategic Tradition and Its Influence on the United States

 Click here to download a draft program itinerary.

-Students will receive upper division credit from the Department of History upon successful completion of the course.
+Students will receive credit for HIST 365G: British Strategic Studies from the Department of History upon successful completion of the course.
+The course has also been approved for the IRG Track II: International Security concentration.

-The course fee is $1,200.
+The course fee is $1,200 and includes airfare, housing, a transportation pass, all program related excursion expenses, and most meals.
 Scholarships are available and students will not be turned away based on financial need.

 - A 400-500 word essay explaining why you are interested in the relationship between the United States and United Kingdom, and why understanding the history of that relationship is important for national security policy today.